 California Halfway Houses and Sober Living

-One of the most often asked questions we receive at our addiction treatment center is “what’s the difference between a sober living home and a halfway house?’
+One of the most often asked questions we receive at our California rehab is “what’s the difference between a sober living home and a halfway house?’
 There are distinct differences between the two, so let’s dig into some sober living home facts.

 Adding to the confusion is that halfway houses sometimes refer to ex-convicts/parolees who are transitioning back into society.
 The sober living houses and these types of parolee halfway houses are totally unrelated and have nothing to do with each other.